virelay/virelay/docs/source/user-guide/index.rst

 User Guide
 ==========

 You have familiarized yourself with ViRelAy and want to dig deeper?
-In the user guide you'll find in-depth guides on how run ViRelAy with the WSGI HTTP server Gunicorn, on the user interface and all features of ViRelAy, on how to create projects from custom classifiers and datasets, and on how to find anomalous classification behavior and outlier dataset samples.
+In the user guide you will find in-depth guides on all features of ViRelAy, on how to run ViRelAy using the WSGI HTTP server Gunicorn, on how to create projects from custom classifiers and datasets, and on how to find anomalous classification behavior and outlier dataset samples.

 .. toctree::
     :maxdepth: 2

+    features
     using-virelay-with-gunicorn
-    user-interface
     how-to-create-a-project
     how-to-analyze-classifiers-and-datasets